New Research Shows the Direct Effect of Diet and Sleep on Mental Health

 Treatment with Medication vs. Nutrition

 Historically, the approach to treating these disorders has been psychotropic medication and therapy.
-I have long said that even though your brain may get sick in many different ways, it only takes one way to get better and that’s living a healthy lifestyle.
+Even though your brain may get sick in many different ways, it only takes one way to get better and that’s living a healthy lifestyle.

 In head-to-head studies, taking fish oil, exercising, and cognitive behavioral therapy (CBT), has been found to be as effective as medication.
 Now you can add improving what you eat to that list!

-Exciting new research confirms what I have long known…that not only can your diet make you feel bad (especially the Standard American Diet filled with sugar, cheap oils and processed pesticide-laden foods), it can also make you feel better.
+Exciting new research confirms that not only can your diet make you feel bad (especially the Standard American Diet filled with sugar, cheap oils and processed pesticide-laden foods), it can also make you feel better.
 In the first randomized controlled trial study of its kind, researchers demonstrated that improving diet quality can treat major depression.

 In the three-month study, adults with major depressive disorder were recruited and randomly assigned to receive either social support.
 This has been demonstrated to be very helpful for people with depression or support from a clinical dietitian.